COATnor/coatnor.github.io/index.rst

 * once published, is considered permanently available
 * can have multiple versions
 * can include additional non-data files (readme, coordinates, auxiliary)
-* is formatted according to mandatory rules
+* is formatted according to a specific set of guidelines

 *For additional information about DOIs, see* `datacite documentation <https://datacite.org/dois.html>`_